top of page

 So I kept training it.

-But because I could feel cause and effect.
+Not because I had language for “self-mastery,” but because I could feel cause and effect.

-Each role became a training ground.
+Each role became a training ground for internal capacity.

-As responsibility increased, so did the training.
+As responsibility increased, so did the training:

-Operating under regulatory pressure.
+Operating under pressure.

 Becoming someone others could rely on.

-Without knowing the terminology, I was building:
+Without knowing the terminology, I was developing trainable internal capacities:

 • attentional control

-• emotional regulation under load
+• regulation under load

 • learning agility